Through The Lens Of: Waldorf Education

 Variety

-An interesting aspect of Waldorf education that we appreciate is that subjects like music, dance, theater, sports, and literature are considered just as essential as mathematics and science.
+An interesting aspect of Waldorf education in kindergarten that we appreciate, is that subjects like music, dance, theater, sports, and literature are considered just as essential as mathematics and science.
 This is important because we believe that every child has unique strengths that stem from their individual interests.
 These differences make us who we are, and fostering this mentality in children during their core developmental years is essential for helping them grow up proud and confident in who they are.

 Seasonal Learning